-4 cups fresh pressed, unprocessed apple cider without preservatives
+16 cups (1 gallon) fresh pressed, unprocessed apple cider without preservatives

 Pour the cider into a heavy-bottomed stainless steel saucepan.

-Transfer ¼ cup to measuring cup.
-The boiled cider is ready to use right away.
+The apple cider reduction is ready to use right away.